MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/07-detect-correct-fragmentation-issues.md

 ---
 lab:
-  title: Lab 7 – Detect and correct fragmentation issues
+    title: 'Lab 7 – Detect and correct fragmentation issues'
     module: Monitor and optimize operational resources in Azure SQL
     description: "You'll analyze index fragmentation in a SQL Server database and rebuild or reorganize indexes to improve query performance.
 By the end, you'll understand how to detect fragmentation and take the right corrective action to optimize database efficiency."
-  duration: 20 minutes
+    duration: 20  # duration in minutes
-  level: 300
-  islab: true
+    level: 300 # 100 basic concepts, 200 foundations, 300 practical usage, 400 advanced scenarios, 500 expert design
+    islab: true # if this is not a lab that should be listed in the catalog, set to false
+    status: 'released' # in-development or released
+    targetDate: '2099-01-01' # Set to the future date when you expect an in-development lab to be released
 ---

 # Detect and correct fragmentation issues